SeedPrints: Fingerprints Can Even Tell Which Seed Your Large Language Model Was Trained From: More Experiment Details

+We train 12-layer, 12-head LLaMA-style models~\citep{touvron2023llama} with RoPE~\citep{su2021roformer} and Qwen-style models~\citep{team2024qwen2} from scratch.
+Because the simulation-based random baseline is stochastic, we report $p$-values averaged over 10 independent trials and adopt a significance level of $\alpha=0.01$.
+Importantly, the absolute magnitude of extremely small $p$-values is not meaningful: once $p$ falls below numerical and sampling noise (e.g., $<10^{-20}$), values like $10^{-260}$ should not be interpreted as stronger evidence than $10^{-20}$—both decisively reject the null.

-\paragraph{Different initialization seeds produce distinct fingerprints} \cref{tab:qwen_init_model_comparison_alt} presents the $p$-values from correlation tests on Qwen-style models initialized with different random seeds (42, 123, 1000, 2000), evaluated under both the $t$-test and $U$-test.
-In all cases, the $p$-values remain above $0.01$, confirming that our approach can consistently tell apart models trained from different seeds.
+\textbf{Different initialization seeds produce distinct fingerprints} \cref{app:tab:init_model_comparison_alt} and \cref{app:tab:qwen_init_model_comparison_alt} report $p$-values from our correlation tests between pairs of models initialized with different random seeds (42, 123, 1000, and 2000) under the $t$-test and $U$-test, for Llama-style model and Qwen-style model, respectively.
+All $p$-values are consistently $>0.01$, indicating that our method reliably distinguishes models trained from different seeds.
+This shows that distinct seeds yield distinct fingerprint behaviors, allowing models to be separated “at birth.”

-\paragraph{Training preserves the initialization fingerprint.} We also compare each initialization model $s^{init}$ with its corresponding trained version $s^{base}$ on the OpenWebText dataset~\citep{Gokaslan2019OpenWeb} ($\approx$10B tokens) for Qwen, as shown in~\cref{tab:qwen_init_base_comparison}.
-Consistent with the LLaMA-style results, all seed–model pairs yield $p$-values below 0.01.
-This indicates that training does not erase the initialization fingerprint; instead, the signature is preserved in the descendant model.
+\textbf{Training preserves the initialization fingerprint.} \cref{app:tab:init_base_comparison} (LLaMA-style) and~\cref{app:tab:qwen_init_base_comparison} (Qwen-style) compares each initialization model $s^{init}$ with its descendant $s^{base}$ trained on the OpenWebText dataset~\citep{Gokaslan2019OpenWeb} ($\approx$10B tokens).
+Across all seed–model pairs, $p$-values are consistently $<0.01$, indicating that their bias profiles remain strongly correlated and thus share a common lineage.
+In short, the trained model inherits the same fingerprint as its initialization; training does not erase the initialization fingerprint.
+We also evaluate baseline methods in~\cref{app:tab:init_base_comparison}; without exception, they fail to distinguish across seeds, which in turn suggests their separability stems from training-induced artifacts rather than initialization.

-\paragraph{Identical data and order do not make fingerprints converge} Following the setting in~\cref{tab:cross_init_base_comparison}, we also test whether fingerprint behavior would be erased or confounded by identical data and order for Qwen-style models. \cref{tab:qwen_cross_init_base_comparison} shows that fingerprints remain seed-specific even under identical data and curriculum.
+\textbf{Identical data and order do not make fingerprints converge} In~\cref{app:tab:cross_init_base_comparison} (LLaMA-style models) and~\cref{app:tab:qwen_cross_init_base_comparison} (Qwen-style models), all four ``suspicious'' models $s^{base}_i$ for $i\in \{42,123,100,2000\}$ are trained on \emph{exactly the same corpus (OpenWebText) and in the same data order} (we fix the training seed to lock the data order); the only difference lies in their initialization seeds $i$.
+We aim to test whether fingerprint behavior would be erased or confounded by identical data and order.
+Across all cross-seed pairs, $p$-values remain consistently $>0.01$, in sharp contrast to the near-zero values in \cref{app:tab:init_base_comparison}.
+That is, fingerprints remain seed-specific even under identical data and curriculum.